piotte13/SIMD-Visualiser/README.md

  2. Draw it.
  3. Animate it.

-Although we skipped the C code parsing using Clang, we still need to parse the assembly code, or else it it useless to us.
+Although we skipped the C code parsing using Clang, we still need to parse the assembly code, or else it's useless to us.
 One particularity of assembly code is that it's easy to parse.
 In JavaScript jargon, it's as simple as String.split().
 But what about the complexity of the code, doesn't assembly add a lot of junk?
 Well, an interesting feature of compiled SIMD code is that it's quite simple, there is no additional complexity like we would find in assembly generated from traditional C code.

 Here's an example: